21isenough/LightningATM/docs/guide/add_on_zero2.md

-##  Raspberry Pi image from the scratch.
+##  Raspberry Pi image from scratch.
 (For example for the RPi Zero 2)

 #### `Warning:` It is not recommended to use the RPi Zero 2 for the Lightning ATM.
 However, if you already have one, you can use this guide to get it working.